ImanBarjane/employee-attrition-analysis/HR Analysis.md

-The output shows the first five occurrences of rows that are duplicated farther down in the dataframe.
-How likely is it that these are legitimate entries?
-In other words, how plausible is it that two employees self-reported the exact same response for every column?
-With several continuous variables across 10 columns, it seems very unlikely that these observations are legitimate.
-Let's proceed by dropping them.
-But first, I want to check if we drop the duplicates, is the dataset going to be imbalanced.
+The output displays the first five instances of rows that are duplicated elsewhere in the dataset.
+How likely is it that these entries are legitimate?
+In other words, is it plausible that two employees provided identical responses across all 10 variables, including multiple continuous features?
+Given this level of similarity, such duplicates appear highly improbable.
+Therefore, it is reasonable to assume they are unintentional and should be removed.
+However, before dropping them, we should verify whether doing so would significantly affect the class balance of the target variable.

 ```python